-Progress:A contract between DEP and GCSWCD provides staffing for technical assistance through 2013.
+Progress: A contract between DEP and GCSWCD provides staffing for technical assistance through 2013.
 In addition, the GCSWCD has developed an internal technical assistance tracking form in an attempt to maximize responsiveness.
-In 2009, GCSWCD staff conducted 31 local technical assistance site visits and 10 CSBI site visits.
-In 2010-2011 GCSWCD conducted 24 local technical assistance site visits and 29 CSBI site visits.
+GCSWCD conducted 72 land owner assistance and 13 CSBI site visits in 2012, and continued to assist landowners with the FEMA buyout program.